What is the Greenshoe Option?

 - The Stabilizing Agents (or underwriters) need to execute separate agreements with the company and with the promoters, which mention all details about the price and quantities of the shares to be listed.
 It also mentions deadlines for the Stabilizing Agents.

 - The Greenshoe Option helps in Price stabilization for the company, market, and economy as a whole.
 It controls the shooting up of prices of a company’s shares due to uncontrollable demand and tries to align the demand-supply equation.

-- This arrangement is beneficial to the underwriters (who sometimes act as the Stabilizing Agents for the company), in a way that they borrow the shares from promoters at a particular price, and sell them at a higher price to investors once the prices go up.
-Then, when the prices tend to go down, they purchase shares from the market and return them to the promoters.
-This is how they earn profits.
+- This arrangement is beneficial to the underwriters (who sometimes act as the Stabilizing Agents for the company), in a way that they borrow the shares from promoters at a particular price and sell them at a higher price to investors once the prices go up.
+When the prices tend to go down, they purchase shares from the market and return them to the promoters.
+It is how they earn profits.

-- Greenshoe option is beneficial for the markets because they intend to correct the prices of the company’s securities in the market.
-Merely shooting up of prices due to increase in demand is an incorrect measure of the shares prices.
+- It is beneficial for the markets because they intend to correct the prices of the company’s securities in the market.
+Merely shooting up prices due to an increase in demand is an incorrect measure of the shares prices.
 Hence, the company tries to direct the investors rightly by analyzing other things (rather than only demand) for the correct share prices.

 The Greenshoe Option is based on the company’s far-sighted vision, which foresees the increased demand for their stocks in the market.
 It also refers to their popularity within the general public, and the investor faith in them to perform in the future, and give them very good returns.
-This type of Greenshoe option is beneficial to the company, underwriters, markets, investors and economy on the whole.
-However, it is the duty of the investors to read the offered documents before any kind of investment for optimum returns.
+This type of option is beneficial to the company, underwriters, markets, investors, and the economy on the whole.
+However, the investors have to read the offered documents before any kind of investment for optimum returns.

 Greenshoe Option Video